Shrinking targets on square-tiled surfaces: Introduction

 There is an equivalent definition of a translation surface that is more intuitive: a translation surface is an equivalence class of polygons or sets of polygons in the plane $\C$ such that each edge is identified by translation to a parallel edge on the opposite side of the polygon (or opposite side of a polygon in the set of polygons).
 The equivalence is given by a cut-and-paste procedure that preserves the positive imaginary direction relative to the ambient $\C$.

-Note that by imposing the condition that sides are identified to opposite edges of the polygon we ensure that the positive imaginary direction is well-defined, as well as the positive real-direction.
+Note that by imposing the condition that sides are identified to opposite edges of the polygon we ensure that the positive imaginary direction is well-defined globally.
 Translation surfaces are flat surfaces away from a finite set of singular points, and at the singular points are cone points whose angles are integer multiples of $2\pi$.

-Square-tiled surfaces are so named because they have a polygonal representation which looks like a tiling of squares (where each square pushes down to the square torus in the branched cover).
-Consequently, square-tiled surfaces come with a natural combinatorial description: $(N,\sigma,\tau)$, where $N$ denotes the degree of the cover and $\sigma, \tau \in S_N$ are permutations that encode gluing information. $\sigma(i) = j$ means that the right edge of the $i^{th}$ square is glued to the left edge of the $j^{th}$ square. $\tau(i)=j$ means that the top edge of the $i^{th}$ square is glued to the bottom edge of the $j^{th}$ square.
+\begin{definition}[Square-tiled Surface~\cite{Ma18},~\cite{Zm11}] A \emph{square-tiled surface} is a translation surface $(X,\omega)$ given by a (finite) branched cover over the square torus, $q: X \rightarrow \T^2$, branched over $0$.
+The one-form $\omega$ is given by the pullback of $dz$ under the covering map $q$, $\omega = q^*(dz)$. \end{definition}

-For the equivalence of these definitions, the reader is encouraged to visit~\cite{Wri15},~\cite{Zm11}.
-The zeroes of the holomorphic differential in the first definition correspond to the singular points, and the order of the zeroes correspond to the amount of excess angle at the singularities.
+Square-tiled surfaces are so named because they have a polygonal representation which looks like a tiling of squares (each square projects to the square torus in the branched cover).
+Consequently, square-tiled surfaces come with a natural combinatorial description: $(M,\sigma,\tau)$, where $M$ denotes the degree of the cover and $\sigma, \tau \in S_M$ are permutations that encode gluing information. $\sigma(i) = j$ means that the right edge of the $i^{th}$ square is glued to the left edge of the $j^{th}$ square. $\tau(i)=j$ means that the top edge of the $i^{th}$ square is glued to the bottom edge of the $j^{th}$ square.